sanjidbillah/power_state/README.md

-A Flutter Statement solution with [dependency injection]
+A Flutter State Management solution with [dependency injection]

 ## Usage